eurostat/NLP4Stat/Software Environment/README.md

 * Create the docker image using the `docker-compose up docker-compose.yml`.
 The [docker-compose.yml](Docker%20Images/docker-compose.yml) is in the `Docker Images` folder.

-# 2. Conmect to the Virtuoso server
+# 2. Connect to the Virtuoso server
 In a browser go to http://localhost:8890 and on the Virtuoso frontend/GUI click on Conductor login using the username `dba` and the password defined in the [docker-compose.yml](Docker%20Images/docker-compose.yml) file (the default password is `dba`).

 ![Virtuoso conductor](virtuoso_conductor_homepage.PNG)

 # 3. Virtuoso user parameters

-Go to System Admin/User accounts , to be able to launch SPARQL queries, please edit the user account for the 'dba' user as such :
+Go to System Admin/User accounts , to be able to launch SPARQL queries, please edit the user account for the 'SPARQL' user as such :

 ![Virtuoso User account edit](virtuoso_conductor_user_account_edit.png)